-In all cases, students must be working toward degree/graduation requirements.
+In all cases, students must be working toward degree/graduation requirements to be eligible for financial aid.
 Individuals taking more than six academic years in succession to complete the necessary requirements may be refused financial assistance.
 Each student's case will be reviewed by the Committee on Academic Standards to determine the progress made toward the completion of degree requirements.